-In 2009, the six cities of Grandview, Mabton, Toppenish, Sunnyside, Union Gap, and Wapato joined with Yakima County (representing the unincorporated areas) to form a consortium for the purpose of qualifying to become eligible to participate in the HOME Investment Partnerships Act (HOME) Program administered by the United States Department of Housing and Urban Development (HUD).
+History In 2009, the eight cities of Grandview, Harrah, Mabton, Toppenish, Sunnyside, Union Gap, Wapato and Zillah joined with Yakima County (representing the unincorporated areas) to form a consortium for the purpose of qualifying to become eligible to participate in the HOME Investment Partnerships Act (HOME) Program administered by the United States Department of Housing and Urban Development (HUD).
 Through inter-local agreements they formed the Yakima County HOME Consortium and the Yakima County government was established as the Lead Agency with responsibility for managing the process.

 In July 2015, the City of Zillah and City of Harrah were formally accepted by HUD into the Yakima County HOME Consortium.